Contact

 • Set up an offshore company in the British Virgin Islands, each beneficial owner, shareholder and director must provide detailed information to the registered agent, including legal copies of identification documents and proof of address, and always keep this information updated.
 The information of beneficial owners and shareholders is kept confidential in the registered agent’s office.

-Ⅲ. BVI company registration related regulations and procedure
+Ⅲ. Regulations related to BVI company registration

 • Registration requirements